Witiko/doctoral-thesis/defense.md

 > believe that the systems or parameters selected would be reasonable choices
 > for a math retrieval application?

+- Word analogy accuracy does not always correlate with extrinsic tasks. [@ghannay2016word; @chiu2016intrinsic; @rogers2018whats]
+- Machine translation evaluation is close cousin to semantic text similarity.

 * * *

 > Unlike Sentence-BERT, Dense Passage Retrieval (DPR, Karpukhin et al. [@karpukhin2020dense],
 > EMNLP 2020) models queries and documents differently, and it uses a prefix
 > (CLS) token as the representation rather than Sentence-BERT’s mean pooling.
 > What benefits does Sentence-BERT have over DPR?

+- @reimers2019sentencebert [Section 6] experiment with both pooling and CLS token.
+- In my work with Sentence-BERT, I prefix input sentences either with *Question:* or *Answer:*.
+- The Siamese architecture of Sentence-BERT converges faster.

 * * *